-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. \\)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Filed by the Registrant $\square$

-Filed by a Party other than the Registrant $\Box$

-Check the appropriate box:

-- Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- ☑ Definitive Proxy Statement

-- □ Definitive Additional Materials

-- □ Soliciting Materials Pursuant to Rule 14a-11(c) or Rule 14a-12

-STEREOTAXIS, INC.

-(Name of Registrant as Specified in Its Charter)

-N/A

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box)

-- ☑ No Fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies. - (2) Aggregate number of securities to which transaction applies:

-(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: (set forth the amount on which the filing fee is calculated and state how it was determined)

-(4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Filed l by the e Registrant 🗹 Filed by a Party other than the Registrant \Box Che ck the a appropriate box: □ Preliminary Proxy Statement □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) □ Definitive Proxy Statement □ Definitive Additional Materials □ Soliciting Materials Pursuant to Rule 14a-11(c) or Rule 14a-12 STEREOTAXIS, INC. (Name of Registrant as Specified in Its Charter) ${f N}/{f A}$ (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent of Filing Fee (Check the a ppropriate box) - per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Ecurities to which transaction applies.
+(2) Aggregate number of s ecurities to which transaction applies: (3) Per unit price or other calculated and state ho underlying value of transaction computed pursuant to Exchange Act Rule 0-11: (set forth the amount on which the filing fee is w it was determined) (4) Proposed maximum ag gregate value of transaction: (5) Total fee paid: paid previously with prel iminary materials: fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid

+prev previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

 (1) Amount Previously Paid:

 (2) Form, Schedule or Registration Statement No.:

 (3) Filing Party:

 (4) Date Filed: